henrypoydar/dashboard-css/README.md

 ## Why

 I often run a web server on Raspberry PIs, usually to view data or expose some rudimentary controls to my smartphone or laptop via the browser.
-I couldn't find an existing CSS framework that quite suited my needs, so I built this one.
+I couldn't find an existing CSS framework that quite suited my needs for the web apps I want to serve from my PIs, so I built this one.

 ## Design goals